-It is quite common to find this fish self-buried under the substrate.
-They will remain just below the surface of the substrate, with only their eyes poking out to allow them to peruse the activity within the tank.
-While below the surface they will sift the fine substrate for small particles of food.
-Generally, this species is a rather slow swimmer but is capable of making surprisingly quick darts about the tank when startled.
+It is quite common to find this fish nestled under the substrate.
+They will remain just below the surface of the sand, with only their eyes poking out to allow them to monitor activities nearby.
+While below the surface, they will sift the fine substrate for small particles of food.
+Generally, this species is a rather slow swimmer but it is capable of making surprisingly quick darts about the tank when startled.
 This species is predominantly nocturnal.

 Horsehead Loach Habitat and Care